strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 {"version":1,"config":{"retention.ms":"100000"}} // all the other configuration parameters are omitted because using default values
 ```

-ZooKeeper is designed to be replicated across a number of nodes which built an ensemble.
+ZooKeeper data are replicated across a number of nodes which form an ensemble.
-A leader node is the one where all the write requests got by clients are forwarded from the other nodes and the operations are coordinated by using the ZooKeeper Atomic Broadcast (ZAB) protocol.
+A leader node is the one where all the write requests, coming from clients, are forwarded to by the other nodes, and the operations are coordinated by using the ZooKeeper Atomic Broadcast (ZAB) protocol.
 This protocol keeps all nodes in sync and ensures reliability on messages delivery.

-But having ZooKeeper means dealing with a totally different system which needs to be deployed, managed and troubleshooted.
+But having ZooKeeper means dealing with a totally different distributed system which needs to be deployed, managed and troubleshooted.
 The admin doesn't have to take care of the Kafka cluster only but also the ZooKeeper ensemble running alongside it.
 Because ZooKeeper requires a quorum, not having the majority of nodes to process requests can also affect the Kafka cluster's availability.